ssledz/ssledz.github.io/source/_posts/2016-05-15-oracle-certified-associate-java-se-8-programmer-1z0-808-exam-review.markdown

 * Flashcards - help to reinforce your learning and provide last-minute test prep before the exam
 * Searchable Glossary - an instant access to the key terms you’ll need to know for the exam

-In the day before the exam I decided to go sleep early.
+The day before the exam I decided to go sleep early.
 The exam lasted 150 minutes, and I had enough time to answer on all the questions.
 They weren't difficult.
 I can say that the questions in a mockup exam from sybex were much harder.
-For example if the question was a multiple choice question, in a real exam I was informed how many answers I needed to check, in a mockup exam I weren't.
+For example if the question was a multiple choice question, in a real exam I was informed how many answers I needed to choose, in a mockup exam I weren't.

-One hour after the exam I received an email that my exam results are available.
+One hour after the exam I received an email that my exam results were available.
 My score was ``97%``.
-Regarding the response from ``Oracle`` I made a mistakes in a questions from the following exam objectives
+Regarding the response from ``Oracle`` I made mistakes in a questions from the following exam objectives:

 * Define the scope of variables
 * Manipulate data using the StringBuilder class and methods

 It could sound strange that the experienced java developer made mistakes from the such basic topics.
-But believe me that the real intention of the test authors is to trick you in an unexpected way.
+But believe me that the real intention of authors of the test is to trick you in an unexpected way.
-The question could seem to be about let's say lambda syntax, but in real tests your knowledge about variable scoping.
+The question could seem to be about let's say lambda syntax, but in real it tests your knowledge about variable scoping.
 During taking tests you need to be very careful and stay focused all the time.